Online Interior Design Course

 - Unit 2

 - Unit 5

 This online interior design course will prepare you to become a professional interior designer.
 You will study design trends and history, furniture styles and fabrics, color theory and lighting.

 You will complete a series of design projects designed to help you master these skills.
-The curriculum includes over 13 hours of HD video instruction featuring professional interior designers.
+Our online interior design class curriculum includes over 13 hours of HD video instruction featuring professional interior designers.

 You will learn how to work with interior design clients.
 From pricing and contracts to purchasing and scheduling, you will learn all the skills required for an interior design career.

-Our interior design school is approved by Designer Society of America (DSA), and students can apply for their RIDQC interior design certification.
-This industry certification is great for students looking to turn their passion for interior design into a thriving career.
+Our interior design course is approved by Designer Society of America (DSA).
+This means students can apply for their RIDQC interior design certification.
+This industry certification is a powerful addition to any designer's resume.

-After completing the Interior Design program, students will be able to:
+After completing our online Interior Design class, students will be able to: